Rookwood Hospital: History

 Rookwood was built for Colonel Sir Edward Hill in 1886; he, and subsequently Lady Hill, lived there until 1917.
 The name 'Rookwood' was given to the house during its course of construction by Lady Hill.
-Before her marriage she was brought to see the building operations and was asked to find a suitable name for it.
-When she came to the property a number of rooks were flying overhead and she immediately thought of 'Rookwood', and decided that should be the name.
+Before her marriage she was brought to see the building construction and was asked to find a suitable name for it.
+When she came to the property, a number of rooks were flying overhead and she immediately thought of 'Rookwood', and decided that it should be the name.

 In 1918 Rookwood was taken over for use as a convalescent home.
 At the end of the First World War it was purchased by Sir Lawrence Phillips and presented to the ministry as a home for Welsh paraplegic pensioner cases.
-After this it was used by the University Hospital of Wales.
+After that it was used by the University Hospital of Wales.
 In 1932, after being extended, it became a general hospital.
 During the 1970s and 1980s Rookwood had eight wards caring for people with spinal injuries, brain injury, stroke, multiple sclerosis, and Parkinson's disease.